 In other words, there will always be details about a person that no amount of data analysis can spot.
 But the list of such details seems to shrink by the day, as algorithms grow in sophistication.
 So will there come a time when recruiters are replaced by computers?

 “I don’t think so,” asserts Mr Foy.
 “This is a people-centred profession.
 Any agency that relies utterly on the conclusions of analytics, even highly advanced ones, will very soon lose credibility with clients and candidates alike.”

 The reason is simple, he continues: “While big data – or ‘human analytics’ as it is sometimes called – makes it easier to draw up a shortlist, the final decision to appoint will always be made by a human.”

-Which isn’t to say big data doesn’t have a wider application in the HR space, as Sam Chambers, also from Just Recruitment, explains: “With the potential to record a wealth of information about, for example, staff behaviours, productivity, profitability, working conditions, management techniques, and the use of incentives, there is the opportunity to crunch data that reveals a huge amount about the workplace.
+Which isn’t to say big data doesn’t have a wider application in the HR space, as Bridie James, also from Just Recruitment, explains: “With the potential to record a wealth of information about, for example, staff behaviours, productivity, profitability, working conditions, management techniques, and the use of incentives, there is the opportunity to crunch data that reveals a huge amount about the workplace.

 “Such predictive analytics could help businesses plan staff cover, structure pay rises, decide which bonuses to offer and iron out deficiencies in operating practices.
 The opportunities to enhance business performance really do seem to be limitless.”

 To take full advantage of such opportunities, Ms. James says it is necessary to have the right partner to analyse and curate relevant data.
 And she sees this as a valuable way for recruitment specialists to enhance their offer: “We understand people management and HR.
 So we know the sorts of questions to ask of data, as well as having a huge amount of aggregated data of our own to draw upon.
 So we could partner businesses to optimise the performance of their people, as well as finding the very best candidates as vacancies arise.”